GCSE Intervention Strategies: Making The Most Of Your Extra Lessons

 Planning for the year ahead

-The primary goal for intervention for Year 11s for this term must be to hit the ground running with their GCSE intervention strategies already in place.
-Likely, your core group of pupils has already been identified during face-to-face teaching sessions in the autumn term.
-Organising something for them from the word ‘go’ will set the pace for the year ahead – possibly a programme along the lines of the EEF’s short, regular sessions, for the first half term initially.
+The primary goal for GCSE intervention for Year 11s is to hit the ground running with effective strategies already in place.
+You’ll likely identify a core group of students during face-to-face teaching sessions in the autumn term.
+Organising immediate support for them will set the pace for the year ahead.
+Initially, a programme like the EEF’s short, regular sessions, for the first half term could work.

-For maximum impact, these sessions should link with what’s taught during class time.
-However, if this isn’t feasible, I’d suggest some intensive work on calculation, proportion, numeracy and problem-solving skills, particularly for Foundation candidates.
+For maximum impact, these sessions should link to classroom learning.
+However, if this isn’t feasible, I’d suggest some intensive work on calculation, proportion, numeracy and problem-solving skills, particularly for foundation candidates.

-We must also be particularly proactive in identifying pupils with topic-specific GCSE maths revision gaps; they may be able to plug these gaps themselves with support and direction to appropriate resources, or they may benefit from a very short burst of additional tuition.
+Proactively identify students with topic-specific GCSE maths revision gaps.
+They may be able to close these gaps themselves with support and direction to appropriate resources such as formula sheets, or they may benefit from a very short burst of additional tuition.

-Finally, although I’ve focused almost exclusively on Year 11 in this blog post, almost all of what I’ve suggested is also relevant for Years 7-10.
+Finally, although I’ve focused almost exclusively on Year 11 in this article, almost all suggestions are relevant for Years 7-10.
 Where resources and funding allow, similar programmes for the other year groups could help to mitigate some of the lost learning over the last eighteen months.

 Read more